BCAppsLimited/StreetAs/getting-started.md

 The **Country/Region** code that controls how an address is displayed has also moved so that it appears before the first address field.
 You can configure the system so that leaving the **Country/Region** field empty will treat the address like it's a New Zealand address.

-There are some more advanced features that are covered in the [Clever Stuff](/StreetAs/advanced-configuration-options) section, but for now, let's get you going with the basic setup.
+There are some more advanced features that are covered in the [Clever Stuff](/StreetAs/advanced-configuration-options) section, but for now, let's get you going with the basic stuff.

 # Installation and Configuration